 We have also developed partnerships which capitalise on synergies and/or generate income.
-This has been achieved successfully with the Digital Office for Scottish Local

-Government and SEEMiS through the provision of procurement support for national ICT resources, and through working with Crown Commercial Services (CCS) to migrate councils to their light vehicles framework.
-Councils benefit from better pricing through economies of scale from a UK contract, while Scotland Excel can redeploy procurement resources to meet other customer requirements.
-There is also the potential to share in the CCS supplier levy.
+This has been achieved successfully with SEEMiS through the provision of procurement support for national ICT resources, and by working with Crown Commercial Services (CCS) to migrate councils to their light vehicles framework where councils benefit from better pricing through economies of scale.
+This latter partnership has enabled Scotland Excel to redeploy procurement resources and offers the potential to share in the CCS supplier levy.